TrevorN1126/express-mongo-rest-api-server/README.md

 # Express Rest API Server Boilerplate
 ## Overview

-This is a boilerplate application for building REST APIs with Express Mongoose, Mocha tests and JWT Authentication.
+This is a boilerplate application for building REST APIs with Express, Mongoose, permission based JWT Authentication and Mocha tests.

-Originally forked from [Express & mongoose REST API Boilerplate in ES6 with Code Coverage](https://https://github.com/kunalkapadia/express-mongoose-es6-rest-api) and then updated and refactored.

 ### Features